kumahq/kuma/docs/generated/cmd/kumactl/kumactl_install_crds.md

 ### Options

 ```
+      --experimental-gatewayapi   install experimental Gateway API support
   -h, --help                      help for crds
       --only-missing              install only resources which are not already present in a cluster
 ```

 ### Options inherited from parent commands